Konnor-Filip/Learn2Surf/modules/auth-modules/multifactor-auth.md

 ## Class Discussion:
 ### Whole Class Discussion:
-**Introduction to multi-factor authentication (Size: Any, Time: 10-20 minutes, Required resources: Provided slides and either access to a computer or a whiteboard)** <br>
+**Introduction to multi-factor authentication (Size: Any, Time: 10-20 minutes, Required resources: Provided slides and either access to a computer or a whiteboard)**

 **Show**: (Slide-Authentication definition slide) <br>
 **Ask**: What does Authentication mean? <br>